This post may contain Affiliate links, please read my Full Affiliates Disclosure here.

 This Post May Contain Affiliate Links!

 I occasionally make Shortbread Cookies for my family during the year like these daisy shortbread cookies and these thumbprint cookies because they love it so much.
 You have to try these Valentine Linzer cookie hearts too.The melt in the mouth cookies that requires just 3 ingredients... you sure guessed right.
 Click To Tweet

 Cutting my cookies when I got them out of the oven fully baked was great until I read a post by Nagi of Recipetineats where she cut the cookies when the cookies were semi baked.
 I decided to try that method today and it made a difference with less cracks on my shortbread fingers.
 I prefer a thicker cookie just like the ones in the shortbread tin we buy from Costco.
-If you prefer a thinner cookie you can make a third (1/3) of this recipe.
+If you prefer a thinner cookie see my update below.
 Because of the use of confectioners sugar in this recipe, it is melt in the mouth and so delicious.
 The cornstarch in the confectioners sugar is a contributing factor.
 Because of the use of confectioners sugar this dough may be a bit too soft to roll out.
 You can pop dough into the refrigerator for about one hour to firm it up.

 Have you tried making shortbread cookies at home?
 You have to give it a try it’s so easy to make that you would be wondering why you haven’t given it a go all year.

 Merry Christmas beautiful people.
 Remember Jesus Christ is the reason for the season.
 Have a blessed and prosperous New year. ❤️